 The following list includes common special circumstances in which professional judgment may apply:

-Please note that the financial aid office is not limited to these circumstances, nor are we required to use professional judgment for these circumstances.
+The financial aid office is not limited to these circumstances, nor are we required to use professional judgment for these circumstances.
 We highly recommend coming in and speaking to one of our financial aid counselors.

 Most students entering a postsecondary school straight from high school are considered financially dependent on their parents.
 This means their parents must provide their financial information on the FAFSA.
 In some circumstances, the financial aid office can change a student's FAFSA status from dependent to independent in situations where providing parental information may be difficult for the student.